 Much of that support was clustered among Republicans, of whom 54 percent said they would approve of the electric chair and 51 percent said they would approve of gas chambers as a method of execution.
 Among Democrats and independents, no alternative method of execution received more than 34 percent approval.

 The poll also found that for most Americans, life in prison without a chance of parole actually sounds like a worse form of punishment than execution.
 Asked which of the two they personally thought would be worse, only 30 percent of respondents said execution, while 52 percent said that life in prison with no possibility of parole would be the worse form of punishment.

-The HuffPost/YouGov poll consisted of 1,000 completed interviews conducted May 30-31 among U.S. adults using a sample selected from YouGov's opt-in online panel to match the demographics and other characteristics of the adult U.S. population.
+The HuffPost/YouGov poll was conducted Jan.
+18-19 among 1,000 U.S. adults using a sample selected from YouGov's opt-in online panel to match the demographics and other characteristics of the adult U.S. population.
 Factors considered include age, race, gender, education, employment, income, marital status, number of children, voter registration, time and location of Internet access, interest in politics, religion and church attendance.